-Sexual harassment includes unwelcome sexual advances, requests for sexual favors, and any printed, verbal, or physical action which is of a sexual nature.
-An action is considered harassment when:
+Sexual advances, requests for sexual favors, and other verbal, physical, or visual conduct of a sexual nature constitute sexual harassment when:

-- 1. Submission to the conduct is made, either implicitly or explicitly, a term or condition of an individual's employment or status in a course, program, or activity; or, - 2.
-Submission or rejection of such conduct is used as the basis for employment or academic decisions affecting the individual; or, - 3.
-Such conduct has the purpose or effect of unreasonably interfering with an individual's work or educational experience and/or creating an intimidating, hostile, or offensive working or academic environment. - 4.
-Retaliation against any person who brings an accusation or who assists in the investigation of a complaint is prohibited.
-Notwithstanding this provision, the College reserves the right to discipline an employee or student who is determined to have brought an accusation in bad faith.
+- Submission to such conduct is made or threatened to be made, either explicitly or implicitly, a term or condition of an individual's employment or education. - Submission to or rejection of such conduct by an individual is used or threatened to be used as the basis for academic or employment decisions affecting that individual. - Such conduct has the purpose or effect of substantially interfering with an individual's academic or professional performance or creating what a reasonable person would perceive as an intimidating, hostile, or offensive employment, education, or living environment.